-The Council is currently undertaking a number of reviews.
-This 'miscellaneous matters' policy review covers matters not addressed in other topic reviews - see below.
-It deals with some current UDP policies, and also picks up other matters that need to be addressed in the light of the NPPF and changes to regulations - such as the need to rename the Core Strategy a Local Plan.
-We have undertaken a checklist issued by the Planning Advisory Service to help us to make sure we have picked up all the matters that need to be addressed.
+The Council is currently undertaking a number of reviews to various parts of the Core Strategy.
+The "miscellaneous matters" policy review covers those matters not addressed in the other topic reviews, namely Conservation and Design, Enterprise, Housing, Public Houses and related uses and Basements.
+These are all topics which are the subject of a separate review.
+It deals with some current UDP policies, and also picks up other matters that need to be addressed in the light of the National Planning Policy Framework (NPPF) and changes to regulations - such as the need to rename the Core Strategy a Local Plan.